percona/pmm-doc/docs/using/backup.md

 ## MongoDB backup preconditions

-- [Percona Backup for MongoDB] is installed and the agent is running on all MongoDB nodes in the replica set.
+- [Percona Backup for MongoDB] is installed and `pbm-agent` is running on all MongoDB nodes in the replica set.

 - MongoDB is a member of a replica set.